impress-org/givewp/readme.txt

 10. Use almost any payment gateway integration with GiveWP through our add-ons or by creating your own add-on.

 == Changelog ==
+= 3.9.0: April 24th, 2024 =
+* New: Added a donor phone number block to the visual form builder to collect donor phone numbers
+* Enhancement: Updated form field inputs to have a single border color when selected

 = 3.8.0: April 17th, 2024 =
 * New: Added pre-requisite form builder compatibility for upcoming double the donation add-on release
 * Enhancement: Updated the form builder tour to highlight where to find the guided tour again